-5.1.1.2 Time to discharge alive from hospital
+5.1.3 Time to discharge alive from hospital

-A time-to-event analysis will be used to compare each treatment group with the no additional treatment group.
-As described for the primary outcome, the adjusted hazard ratio and its confidence interval will be estimated using Cox proportional hazards regression, adjusted for baseline characteristics as described in Section 5.4, to estimate the hazard ratio, 95% confidence interval and corresponding p-value for each treatment group versus the no additional treatment group.
-Kaplan-Meier curves will be drawn.
+A time-to-event analysis will be used to compare each treatment group with the no additional treatment group using the log-rank test.
+As described for the primary outcome, the rate ratio and its confidence interval will be estimated from the log-rank observed minus expected statistic and its variance, and Kaplan-Meier curves will be drawn.
 Patients who die in hospital will be censored after 28 days after randomisation.
-This gives an unbiased estimate of the recovery rate and comparable estimates to the competing risks approach in the absence of other censoring (which is expected to be very minimal).5
+This gives an unbiased estimate of the recovery rate and comparable estimates to the competing risks approach in the absence of other censoring (which is expected to be very minimal).6

-5.1.1.3 Use of invasive mechanical ventilation (including ECMO) or death
+5.1.4 Use of invasive mechanical ventilation (including ECMO) or death

-Counts and percentages will be presented by randomised group and a log-binomial regression model, adjusted for baseline characteristics as described in Section 5.4, will be used to estimate the risk ratio, confidence interval and p-value for each pairwise comparison with the no additional treatment arm.
+Counts and percentages will be presented by randomised group and the risk ratio will be calculated for each pairwise comparison with the no additional treatment arm, with confidence intervals and p-values reported.
+The absolute risk difference will also be presented with confidence intervals.
 Each component of this composite outcome will also be summarised.
 Patients who were already on invasive mechanical ventilation or ECMO at randomisation will be excluded from these analyses.

-5.1.2 Subsidiary clinical outcomes
+5.1.5 Subsidiary clinical outcomes

-5.1.2.1 Use of ventilation (overall and by type)
+5.1.6 Use of ventilation (overall and by type)

-Counts and percentages will be presented by randomised group for patients who received any assisted ventilation, together with adjusted risk ratios and confidence intervals for each pairwise comparison with the no additional treatment arm estimated using log-binomial regression, as described above.
+Counts and percentages will be presented by randomised group for patients who received any assisted ventilation, together with risk ratios and confidence intervals for each pairwise comparison with the no additional treatment arm.
 The number of patients receiving the two main types of ventilation will also be reported: non-invasive ventilation (including CPAP, other non-invasive ventilation or high-flow nasal oxygen), and invasive mechanical ventilation (including ECMO).
-Patients who were already receiving ventilation at randomisation will be excluded from these analyses.
+Patients who were already receiving ventilation^a at randomisation will be excluded from these analyses.

-5.1.2.2 Duration of invasive mechanical ventilation (time to successful cessation of invasive mechanical ventilation)
+5.1.7 Duration of invasive mechanical ventilation (time to successful cessation of invasive mechanical ventilation)

 Successful cessation of invasive mechanical ventilation will be defined as removal of invasive mechanical ventilation within (and survival to) 28 days after randomisation.
-A time-to-event analysis will be used to compare each treatment group with the no additional treatment group using Cox proportional hazards regression to estimate the hazard ratio and its confidence interval, as described above.
-Kaplan-Meier curves will be drawn.
+A time-to-event analysis will be used to compare each treatment group with the no additional treatment group using the log-rank test, as described above.
+The rate ratio and its confidence interval will be estimated from the log-rank observed minus expected statistic and its variance, and Kaplan-Meier curves will be drawn.
 Patients who die within 28 days of randomisation will be censored after 28 days after randomisation.
 Patients who were not already on invasive mechanical ventilation or ECMO at randomisation will be excluded from these analyses.